-Our research institute has also carried out trials of ChAdOx1 based vaccines against many other diseases such as flu, malaria, meningitis B, TB, HIV and Zika virus.
+The University of Oxford has also carried out trials of ChAdOx1-based vaccines against many other diseases such as flu, malaria, meningitis B, TB, HIV and Zika virus.
 Over 500 individuals have received these other ChAdOx1 vaccine (not including the Oxford/AstraZeneca COVID-19 vaccine).
 The other ChAdOx1 vaccines were shown to be safe across these trials.
 They were also able to create strong immune responses against the viruses, bacteria or parasites being targeted.